betfair-datascientists/betfair-datascientists.github.io/src/docs/thirdPartyTools/betAngelRatingsAutomation.md

 There are parts of this approach that I'm still trying to get to work to my liking, and I'll update this article as I find better solutions.
 If you have any suggestions for improvements please reach out to bdp@betfair.com.au - I'd love to hear your thoughts.

 For example, the spreadsheet only binds with one market at a time, so if one market gets delayed and runs overtime the program won't be able to move on to the next market - I missed some races because of this.

 ---
-### And you're set!

-Once you've set your spreadsheet set up and you're comfortable using Bet Angel Pro it should only take a number of seconds to load your markets and ratings up and set your strategy running for the day.

-Note: you will need to leave your computer up and running for the duration of the chosen markets, as the program needs the computer to be 'awake' to be able to run.

----
 ### What next?